HaxeFoundation/haxelib/www/documentation-files/using-haxelib.md

 > Submits a zip package to Haxelib so other users can install it.
 >
-> Alternativelly you can run `haxelib submit` without argument to have Haxelib zip and submit the current directory.
+> Alternatively you can run `haxelib submit` without argument to have Haxelib zip and submit the current directory.
 >
 > If the user name is unknown, you'll be first asked to register an account.
 > If more the project has more than one developer, it will ask you which user you wish to submit as.